knewplay/book-programming-essential/computer-fundamentals/chapter2.md

 ### Step 1: Define the Problem

-Clearly understand what you're trying to achieve.
+Understand what you're trying to achieve.
 In our example, the problem or task is: Make a cup of tea.

 ### Step 2: List Down the Steps